Aman-Singh-Chauhan/ROI_DETECTION_AND_TRACKING/README.md

 ## 📝 Description

-**Gagan_Kavach** is an AI-powered defense simulation system that mimics a ground-to-air defense mechanism.
-Starting from black-object thresholding, the project has evolved into a full **CSRT-tracked, PID-controlled autonomous turret** capable of tracking any user-selected region of interest — not just black objects.
+This project is an AI-powered defense simulation system that mimics a ground-to-air defense mechanism.
+Starting from black-object thresholding, the system has evolved into a full CSRT-tracked, PID-controlled autonomous turret capable of tracking any user-selected region of interest — not just black objects.

 The system uses computer vision to detect and track aerial objects (drones, projectiles) and automatically aims a laser cannon at the target using servo motors controlled by an Arduino microcontroller.